Local Farmers’ Market

 Quick book this tour

-Use the form on the right to book this tour.
+Use the form to book this tour.
 We will be in touch shortly after your booking with the confirmation.

-You’re invited for a cheerful food tasting at locals favorite farmers market in Belgrade.
+You’re invited to a cheerful food tasting at local farmers’ markets in Belgrade.
 We take you to the stalls of the producers whose happy customers we’ve been for years.

 You’ll eat what we eat.
 Come and taste burek, ajvar, fresh cheese, kajmak, čvarci, žito and baklava.

-Tasting food at farmers market you’ll sense more than flavors: Belgrade locals hand picking groceries, producers from Serbia cheering for their goodies, local customs and traditions, scents and colors of fresh produce, mood of the season and talk of the town.
+Tasting food at Kalenić farmers market, you’ll sense more than flavors: Belgrade locals hand-picking groceries, producers from Serbia cheering for their goodies, local customs and traditions, scents and colors of fresh produce, the mood of the season and talk of the town.

-We start the tasting with burek, a phyllo pastry filled with cheese or meet.
-Or without filling, that is my personal favorite.
-The place where we’ll have it, straight from the oven, has been in business for 75 years, from grandfather to grandson, who still serves the customers behind the counter, after spending a shift thinning the dough.
+We start the tasting with burek, a phyllo pastry filled with cheese or meat.
+Or even one without filling, which is my personal favorite.
+The place where we’ll have it, straight from the oven, has been in business for 75 years, from grandfather to grandson Ivan, who still serves the customers behind the counter, after spending a night shift thinning the dough.

-At the farmers market you’ll want to try something you can hardly find in a restaurant: fresh goat cheese.
-Our favorite comes from the hills around town of Vršac, in the NorthEast Serbia.
-Can you believe that Anka milked the goats and skimmed the milk just 24 hours earlier?
+At the farmers’ market, you’ll want to try something you can hardly find in a restaurant: fresh goat cheese.
+Our favorite comes from the hills around the town of Vršac, in North-East Serbia.
+You won’t believe that Anka milked the goats and skimmed the milk just 24 hours earlier!

 Čvarci [t͡ʃʋǎːrt͜si]

 Another fatty guilty pleasure is čvarci, similar to pork rind.
 Cracking and melting, an explosion of taste and texture even from a minimum dose.
-Magda, the guy who built this website, once said he would pack them as candy bars and carry them around in his pocket.
+Most guests are particularly impressed by a variety called tobacco čvarci for its shape of thin strings and color, produced exclusivelly in Valjevo region in Western Serbia.

-You’ll taste žito or kolyivo, boiled wheat with meaning rooted in belief in Resurrection.
-The wheat is served at the family feast of patron saint – a Serbian custom called slava, listed by UNESCO.
+One is žito or kolyivo, boiled wheat with nuts, with meaning rooted in the belief in Resurrection.
+The wheat is served at the family feast of the patron saint – a Serbian custom called slava, listed by UNESCO.

 The other tradition is that of Oriental desserts, baklava and its relatives tulumbe, urmašice and kadaif.
 Their long history goes all the way back to Mesopotamia.
-These sticky sweets came to the Balkans with the Ottomans and stick ever since.
+These tasty sweets came to the Balkans with the Ottomans and have remained ever since.

-After food tasting at farmers market, we take you around the neighbourhood, to show you the places where the locals eat out.
-You’ll discover the places where Belgrade locals come for a cup of coffee or a good meal or a takeaway.
+After food tasting at the farmers’ market, we take you around the neighbourhood, to show you the places where the locals eat out.
+You’ll discover the places where different generations of Belgrade locals come for a cup of coffee, a good meal, or a takeaway.
 From traditional Serbian cuisine to the innovative bistros with promising young chefs, you’ll end the tour knowing where to book the table.

 Practical Info